Persdre/EX-Graph/README.md

 - Encoded graphs for matching link prediction:

-This repository contains three code folders and one cleaned data folder:
+This repository contains three code folders and two data files.
+The folders are organized as follows:

 1. Ethereum link prediction
 2. Wash trading address detection
 3. Matching link prediction

-4. Cleaned data
+The data files included in this repository are:

+1. Twitter handles with their matching Ethereum addresses (before anonymization for review; the formal version will be anonymized)
+2. Wash-trading records from Dune (before anonymization for review; the formal version will be anonymized)

 This dataset is under license CC BY-NC-SA.